Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Two-loop computation via bootstrap

+A natural guess is that the two-loop result takes a similar structure as one loop \footnote{Our choice of the ansatz is based on the following reasons.
+First, the two-loop FF must contain the spinor factor $B$ in order to satisfy the infrared structure given by BDS ansatz.
+Second, if there are extra spinor structures beyond $B$, it has to be at finite order.
+Furthermore, the WL should contain purely even functions, thus the duality between the FF and WL indicates that the finite remainder should be pure functions without even $B$ factor (which is indeed true as we discuss later).
+In any case, we stress that the correctness of our ansatz can be always verified by simple unitarity checks which we have checked and will be mentioned below.}, we propose the ansatz of two-loop planar FF as

-where the loop function ${\cal G}_a^{(2)}$ can be expanded in terms of a set of the two-loop master integrals.
-Topologies with maximal numbers of propagators are shown in Fig.~\ref{fig:twolooptopology}.
-We emphasize that since the operator leg $q$ is a color singlet, one needs to consider non-planar topologies.
-We choose the master integrals to be uniformly transcendental (UT) integrals, which have been constructed in \cite{Papadopoulos:2015jft, Gehrmann:2015bfy, Chicherin:2017dob, Gehrmann:2018yef, Abreu:2018rcw, Chicherin:2018mue,Chicherin:2018old, Chicherin:2020oor} based on the canonical differential equations method \cite{Henn:2013pwa}.
-The most general ansatz contains $590$ master integrals for each ${\cal G}_a^{(2)}$:
+where ${\cal G}_a^{(2)}$ are pure uniformly transcendental (UT) functions expanded in terms of a set of the two-loop MIs.
+The topologies with maximal numbers of propagators are shown in Figure~\ref{fig:twolooptopology}.
+Then the most general ansatz contains $590$ MIs for each ${\cal G}_a^{(2)}$: